 4 Ab Exercises That Work Better Than Crunches

 Is your go-to abdominal exercise the crunch?
-It turns out it may not be the best choice to work your abs.
+It may not be the best choice to work your abs.

 "Crunches are probably one of the least helpful abdominal exercises," says sports medicine specialist Robert Truax, DO.

-Dr. Truax shares four of his favorite ab exercises that use multiple muscles groups in the abdomen, pelvis and hip areas:
+Dr. Truax shares four of his favorite ab exercises that use multiple muscle groups in the abdomen, pelvis and hip areas: